systemslab/popper-paper/paper/paper.md

 and management (creating, storing and transferring) can be high and, in some cases, they cannot be accounted for easily [@clark_xen_2004].

-**Experiment Packing**: Experiment packing entails tracing an experiment at runtime to capture all its dependencies and generating a package that can be shared with others [@chirigati_reprozip_2016].

 **Data Analysis Ad-hoc Approaches**: A common approach to analyze data is to capture CSV files and manually paste their contents into Excel or Google Spreadsheets.
 This manual manipulation and plotting lacks